firesim/firesim/docs/Getting-Started-Guides/AWS-EC2-F1-Getting-Started/Running-Simulations/Running-a-Single-Node-Simulation.rst

 useful for running benchmarks automatically.
 The :ref:`defining-custom-workloads` section describes this process in detail.

-For now, let's wrap-up our tutorial by terminating the ``f1.2xlarge`` instance that we launched.
+For now, let's wrap-up our guide by terminating the ``f1.2xlarge`` instance that we launched.
 To do so, run:

 .. code-block:: bash